2016-01-04 - NEUTRINO EK FROM 45.32.238[.]202 SENDS CRYPTOWALL RANSOMWARE

 NOTES:

-- This actor uses both Angler exploit kit (EK) and Neutrino EK to deliver CryptoWall.
-This is something I first noticed last year in August 2015.
+- This actor uses both Angler exploit kit (EK) and Neutrino EK to deliver CryptoWall ransomware.
+I first noticed it last year in August 2015.
 This actor occasionally switches between the two EKs.

 - In today's example, this actor used Neutrino EK.

-Shown above: Pcap of the infection traffic filtered in Wireshark.
+Shown above: Traffic from the infection, filtered in Wireshark.

 TRAFFIC